Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-first-class-functions.markdown

 #####Arity Checking
 As we've seen with Javascript, sometimes languages do not care about whether the number of arguments you pass to a function match the number of arguments that function takes.

-Procs will not throw an argument error if they are passed a varying number of arguments, while Lambdas do enforce argument strictness (or in other words, they arity check).
+Similar to Javascript functions, Procs will not throw an argument error if they are passed a varying number of arguments, while Lambdas do enforce argument strictness (or in other words, they arity check).
 This makes procs a little dangerous, only in the sense that they will fail silently if you mess something up (like Javascript), but they are also more flexible.

 #####Return of the Lambda
 Procs and Lambdas differ in the way that they return values to where they are called.
 A Proc does not create it's own "return scope", meaning it almost becomes a part of the function that calls it.
 So if a Proc triggers the return keyword, it will short-circuit the rest of the method that called it.